Electronic PHI Disposal: 3 Essential Elements to Consider

 Disposing of Electronic PHI

 If you have PHI stored on electronic media, HHS recommends using approved software or hardware solutions to wipe the drive before reusing it.
 These programs and devices will overwrite the sensitive files on the drive with nonsensitive files, rendering the previous metadata useless.
-Additionally, exposure to a robust magnetic field should do the trick, but if that is unavailable to you, you can always physically destroy the device in question.
+Additionally, shredding or exposure to a robust magnetic field will do the trick.

 If you have questions, there is a wealth of information available on the NIST Special Publication 800-88, Guidelines for Media Sanitization.
 These guidelines specifically recommend safeguarding electronic media storage devices in addition to the media itself, and they apply regardless of whether the data has already been wiped from the device, as hackers and thieves can use a variety of methods to reconstruct the data if it is not properly erased.